xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 - If we always use boundary of cubes as the spherical coordinate space, we get cubical type theory.

-A spherical coordinate space is a special cell-complex, thus we need to design how to define continuous map between two cell-complexes.
+A spherical coordinate space is a special cell complex, thus we need to design how to define continuous map between two cell complexes.

-To define a continuous map between two cell-complexes `A` and `B`, we need to specify how each cell (say `x`) of `A` is mapped to composition of cells (say `w * y * z` (without defining `*` for now)) of `B` of the same dimension.
+To define a continuous map between two cell complexes `A` and `B`, we need to specify how each cell (say `x`) of `A` is mapped to composition of cells (say `w * y * z` (without defining `*` for now)) of `B` of the same dimension.